certong0507/hospital/README.md

 3. Run ```npm install``` in order to install dependencies.
 4. Once finished installing all the required dependencies, run ```npm start```
 5. Open new terminal or new console and run ```node ./server/app.js``` to start the server. __(Make sure you are in the correct folder path where you save the project)__
+6. Open your browser and go to http://localhost:3000/

 ## __Demo Login Account__
 1. Admin - __Username__: david, __Password__: 123